 Otherwise known as: Capsicum Minimum, Chilli, Red Hot Pepper

-Habitat: A perennial member of the Solanaceae family growing to 1m in height with long-stalked, spear-shaped leaves producing white/green flowers in the axils that transform into the familiar conical shaped fruit that change from green to red as they mature.
-Native to central America, it is now cultivated throughout the tropics where it flourishes in hot steamy conditions.
-It was introduced into Europe by the Spaniards in the l6th century.
+Habitat: A perennial member of the Solanaceae family growing to 1m with long-stalked, spear-shaped leaves producing white/green flowers in the axils that transform into the familiar conical shaped fruit that change from green to red as it matures.
+Native to Central America, now cultivated throughout the tropics where it flourishes in hot steamy conditions.
+It was introduced into Europe by the Spaniards in the 16th century.

-Cayenne contains more vitamin C than citrus, also vitamin A and B complex, iron, calcium and phosphorus.
+Cayenne contains more vitamin C than citrus, also vitamin A and B complex vitamins, iron, calcium and phosporus.
 The carotene molecules exert a strong anti-oxidant effect.

 The plant has a number of beneficial effects on the cardiovascular system: studies show that cayenne reduces the likelihood of developing arteriosclerosis by lowering blood cholesterol and triglyceride levels.
 It also combats platelet aggregation.

-Cayenne will give relief from chilblains, and by blocking substance P levels in skin, is now thought to be helpful in the treatment of psoriasis.
+Cayenne will give relief from chilblains, and is now thought to be helpful in the treatment of psoriasis.

 Taken internally it will relieve wind and colic and stimulate the digestive process, it will also prevent infections of the digestive system.
 As a gargle it is specific against throat infections.

 Alexander McCowan is author of The World’s most Dangerous Plants